pb96692p/flask-blog/README.md

 # Flask Blog

-This project is Flask based api  to run this app inn local take these steps
+This project is Flask based API  to run this app locally take these steps